CyFy-Blockchain/hlf-builder/README.md

 1. Go to `src/scripts/start-peer.ts` and place the identifier for the new peer user created.
 The identifier can be retrieved from the directory name in `src/fabric-ca-client/ORG_NAME/peer/<<IDENTIFIER HERE!!>>`
 2. Once you've replaced the correct value for identifier in the `start-peer.ts`, run `npm run start-peer`

+## Helper CLI commands

+1. You can convert a given cert.pem file into understandable text by using this command `openssl x509 -in /path/to/file/cert.pem -text -noout`